Quick Links

-Welcome to our guide to Philsophy research at the Bethel University Library.
-Use the tabs above as starting points for finding various kinds of information about film.
+Welcome to our guide to Philosophy research at the Bethel University Library.
+Use the tabs above as starting points for finding various kinds of information about philosophy.
 More resources are available from the library site.
 This guide is by no means exhaustive.
 While we hope it will help you as you research on your own, it is not intended to substitute for personal assistance, which is available throughout much of the week.
 If you find that you're not getting the kind of thing you need, don't hesitate to get in touch with us for direct help.
 Find my profile and contact info on the right of this page.
-If I'm not immediately available when you need help, you can get help here--email, phone or IM.
+If I'm not immediately available when you need help, you can get help here--email, phone or chat.

 Here are some tips that will help you save time and increase the quality of the information you get.